JamesTammila/JamesTammila/README.md

 <br>

 **Description:** &nbsp; Where geo-tagging meets social media!
 An app where users can share images and short videos on a global interactive map, allowing you to travel the world from your home!
-Around 50 active users between pre-alpha and beta phases.
+Had around 50 active users during its pre-alpha and beta phases.

 <br>